Local Group | York, Yorkshire

 York Sangha

-We meet on Mondays from 7 to 9 pm and Thursdays from 10.30am to 12.30pm either at St Bede’s Centre, a short walk from the railway station, or on Zoom.
-Most sessions at St Bede’s are hybrid (face-to-face and on Zoom).
+We meet on Mondays from 7 to 9 pm and Thursdays from 10.30am to 12.30 pm either at St Bede’s Pastoral Centre, a short walk from the railway station, or on Zoom.
+Sessions at St Bede’s are in person only.
+The sessions usually start with an informal chat / drink, followed by:

-Each week, a different member of the group facilitates the session.
+Each week, different members of the group facilitate the session.
 This is on a purely voluntary basis but participation is encouraged.
 The facilitator (or facilitation group) chooses the format, theme and readings for the session.
 Chairs are provided, but if you use a meditation stool or cushion for sitting, please bring it with you.
 On the first session of each month we use The Five Mindfulness Trainings and on the third session of each month we take Loving Kindness as our theme.

-Please contact us by email if you are interested in joining us.
+Please contact York Sangha by email if you are interested in joining us.

 Every morning when we wake up, we have twenty-four brand-new hours to live.
 What a precious gift!
 We have the capacity to live in a way that these twenty-four hours will bring peace, joy, and happiness to ourselves and others.